The entire book appears at this link with chapters added after appearing online:

 Marijuana smoke and liquor fumes fill the atmospheric aroma.

-A couple of firemen have somehow gotten word of the party and sit
+A couple of firemen have somehow gotten word of the party.

 Everybody seems pleasantly plastered as the dynamic duo onstage,